T1NKER0/T1NKER0/README.md

 ### PROJECTS ( in development)

  Some of the projects I have succesfully implemented include:
-   - Mini eBay: Bidding Based Online Store
+   - Mini eBay: Bidding Based Online Store (HTML, Java)
    - Vitals and Temperature Monitoring System: Using Arduino UNO, ESP 32 and Server developed in Python
    - 4-Way Stoplight Intersection Using Logic Gates
-   - OS Process Scheduler and Memory Manager
+   - OS Process Scheduler and Memory Manager (C++)
    - Blackjack Game (Java)
-   - Others: (I am currently in the process of re-evaluating some of my projects in order to find possible upgrade modifications.)
+   - Others: (I am currently in the process of re-evaluating some of my projects in order to find possible upgrades or modifications.)

      NOTE: There are more projects to be uploaded as soon as I finish working on them, I look forward to sharing the applications of everything that I learn in due time.